 - Crisis response

-If you would like to learn more about North Star IOP services to see if they meet your child’s needs, or if you are would like to make a referral, please contact our Coordinator of Clinical Day Program, Felicia Aresco, LCSW at (860) 643-2101 x211.
+If you would like to learn more about North Star IOP services to see if they meet your child’s needs, or if you would like to make a referral, please contact our Coordinator of Clinical Day Programs, Felicia Nyser, LCSW, at (860) 643-2101 x211.

-North Star is a fee for service program that is covered by Husky, however if a family has commercial insurance, staff will work to inquire how program can proceed and help review benefits for family.
+North Star is a fee-for-service program that is covered by Husky, however, if a family has commercial insurance, staff will work to inquire how the program can proceed and help review benefits for any family.

 Referrals typically come from schools, hospitals, pediatricians, or community providers.
 It can be, at times, helpful to have your child’s clinician or doctor complete the referral form because of the clinical information requested.
-Once completed, forms MUST be faxed to the attention of Anisa S. Cole at (860) 432-8333.
+Once completed, forms MUST be sent to the attention of Felicia Nyser, either via fax to (860) 432-8333, or via email email@example.com.
 If a provider referral is unavailable, families are recommended to call CCGC directly.